National Film Development Corporation Malaysia

-The National Film Development Corporation Malaysia (Perbadanan Kemajuan Filem Nasional Malaysia), abbreviated FINAS, is the central government agency for the film industry of Malaysia.
-FINAS is similar to the Motion Picture Association of America in the United States.
-In 2013, the corporation was merged with Filem Negara Malaysia (FNM) to form a sole film agency.
+The National Film Development Corporation Malaysia (Perbadanan Kemajuan Filem Nasional Malaysia), abbreviated FINAS, is the central government agency and governing body for the film industry of Malaysia.
+Its role is to regulate economic and commercial matters related to the film industry in Malaysia and responsible for film policies and programs to ensure the economic, cultural and educational development of the Malaysian film industry as well as providing funds to filmmakers and film studios.
+FINAS is similar to the Film Development Council of the Philippines in the Philippines and Motion Picture Association of America in the United States.
+Following its merger with Filem Negara Malaysia (FNM) in 2013 to form a sole film regulatory body, FINAS operated as an independent statutory body separated from remuneration and become financially independent.